January 2020 Yojana:- Download PDF Here

 - Most of the faecal sludge was ending up as open discharge in fields and water bodies, thereby posing even greater damage to the environment compared to OD.

-- Hence, next endeavor at sustaining the sanitation impacts was to launch the ODF++ protocols to address the issue of complete faecal sludge management.
+- Hence, the next endeavour at sustaining the sanitation impacts was to launch the ODF++ protocols to address the issue of complete faecal sludge management.

 - It involved scheduled emptying of septic tanks, safe containment and transportation, and finally safe processing of faecal sludge and septage.

-As on date, we have 739 cities already under certified ODF+ and 292 cities certified ODF++.
+As per the data provided by MoH&FW, we have 1319 cities already certified ODF+ and 489 cities certified ODF++.
 Under AMRUT mission, significant progress has been made in Faecal Sludge management coverage with 637 projects already completed in Sewerage and Septage Management.

-- Hence, the Water Plus protocol has been launched to ensure that no untreated waste water is released into environment or water bodies.
+- Hence, the Water Plus protocol has been launched to ensure that no untreated wastewater is released into the environment or water bodies.

 Swachh Survekshan – A Tool for Mission Monitoring and Governance: